end-4/ultrakill-taberry/package/README.md

 <img alt="image" src="https://github.com/user-attachments/assets/48339ec8-dc7c-4a17-b230-8de409b9b406" />

 ## Notes
-- Incompatible with other mods that modify the Tab menu like CGEnemyIcons and BetterLevelStats.
-Though features enabled by default in them are also covered by Taberry.
+- Incompatible with other mods that modify the Tab menu like CGEnemyIcons and BetterLevelStats
 - Incompatible with some custom levels featuring heavy modifications

+## Feedback is welcome

+- Please feel free to ping @end_4 in the New Blood discord server if you encounter any issues.
+  - Or even better, report on GitHub if you're a nerd.

 ## Acknowledgement